 One of the things we get asked time and time again here at RMW HQ is how to save money on your wedding day and luckily for you lovely lot, the whole RMLtd team has picked up lots of tricks and tips over the years.
 I’m going, to be honest with you here – getting married is going to cost you some money.
 You can’t throw a party for your friends and family, wear a beautiful dress and shoes, have pretty flowers and expect it to be free.
 I know, life is tough hey 😉 BUT there are things that you can do to keep a lid on your budget and still have a beautiful wedding day…

 - If you have a Mum/Uncle/Cousin who loves baking then ask them to make you a cake, nine times out of ten they will be really flattered and accept your request with gusto.

 - Instead of having a wedding cake, have a Bake-Off style dessert table – ask people to bring cakes and desserts instead of presents or have a cake of cheese so you don’t need to provide an evening buffet.

 - Consider your menu choices.
 Opt for a BBQ or even a picnic if your venue will let you.
 Buffet style food doesn’t have to feel 80s, it can be really stylish if you put it together well.

-- Buy booze in bulk throughout the year when it’s on offer at the supermarket or cash and carry and display in a old bath tub/wheelbarrow/bin.
+- Buy booze in bulk throughout the year when it’s on offer at the supermarket or cash and carry and display in an old bathtub/wheelbarrow/bin.

 - Use social media wisely, follow the Instagram accounts of the bridal designers and boutiques you love as this is where they will announce their sample sales.
 Don’t be afraid of getting in the car and driving across the country for one – if you’re saving 50-60% on the cost of your dream dress than a tank of petrol is nothing.